 Funding Options for RN to MSN Students

 Have you considered pursuing an advanced nursing degree?
 Recent changes in nursing education has increased student interest in pursuing Doctor of Nursing Practice (DNP) degree?
 Check out the FAQ section outlining the process that Bachelor of Science in Nursing (BSN) students need to follow to pursue a DNP:

 Advanced Practice Registered Nurses, their specializations, and how to obtain a license.

 Three-step accreditation check that students should complete before choosing a program

-NEW Nursing Programs in Arizona
+Nursing Programs in Arizona

 Online Nursing Degree Programs